nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

     #.
 Test a DTLS client with UDP proxy service:

        a.
 Create a UDP/DTLS client and connect to a server.
-	  Replace *example.com* with the host name or IPv4 address of a DTLS server and *1234* with the corresponding port.
+	  Replace *example.com* with the hostname or IPv4 address of a DTLS server and *1234* with the corresponding port.
-	  Then read information about the connection.
+	  Then read the information about the connection.

 	  .. parsed-literal::
 	     :class: highlight